DataDog/documentation/content/en/metrics/guide/custom_metrics_governance.md

 ## Visibility and attribution

 The first step of managing your custom metrics volumes and costs is understanding what the key drivers of your metric costs are and attributing those drivers to their respective owners.
-Review your total account's monthly metric usage and also see a breakdown of your account's usage by team or any arbitrary tag key of your choosing.
+Review your total account's monthly metric usage and also see a breakdown of your account's usage by team or any arbitrary tag key you choose.

 ### Account-level visibility

 <div class="alert alert-warning">You must have the <a href="https://docs.datadoghq.com/account_management/rbac/?tab=datadogapplication">Datadog Admin Role</a> to access the Plan & Usage page.</div>

 Get a summary of your monthly billable custom metrics usage and its associated costs through the [Plan and Usage][1] details.
 This is an out-of-the-box (OOTB) summary of your account's monthly metrics usage that provides you detailed insights on your monthly Custom Metrics usage, costs, burn rate, and Top Custom Metric Names.

    1. From the [Plan & Usage page][2], scroll down to the *Usage Summary* section.
    1. Click the **Custom Metrics** tab to view your organization's billable usage, usage trends, and top custom metrics.
-   1. Scroll down to the *Top Custom Metrics for <MONTH YEAR>*, to see the top metrics that drive up your custom metrics costs.
+   1. Scroll down to the *Top Custom Metrics for \<MONTH YEAR\>*, to see the top metrics that drive up your custom metrics costs.

 Additionally, review [Usage Attribution][3] information for a total breakdown of your account's billable usage by tag attributes.
 From here, you can identify your largest cost drivers by tags such as team, service, or organization.